 Bent glass

-and engineers, Bent glass is glass that is bent or curved to create unique profiles for installations in architectural, commercial and residential
+Bent glass is glass that is bent or curved to create unique profiles for installations in architectural, commercial and residential applications.

 Insulating Glass